Trusted WordPress tutorials, when you need them most.

 by experts

 A contact form page is a must-have for all websites.
-Whether you are running a personal blog or a business website, a contact form page helps users reach out to you at any time while visiting your website.
+Whether you are running a personal blog or a business website, a contact form page helps users reach out to you anytime while visiting your website.

-Unlike social media, a contact form allows users to communicate with you privately which builds confidence and closes sales.
+Unlike social media, a contact form allows users to communicate with you privately, which builds confidence and can close sales.

 Many website owners often don’t pay much attention to their contact page.
-Most people just add a contact form, and then forget about it.
+Most people just add a contact form and then forget about it.
+Or worse, they just display their contact information and expect people to follow through.

-If you are not getting enough leads from the contact page on your website, then continue reading because we will show you how to make your contact page optimized for conversions.
+If you are not getting enough leads from your website’s contact page, then continue reading.
+We will show you how to optimize your contact page for conversions.

 WordPress does not come with a built-in contact form page.
 You will need a contact form plugin to create a form and then add it to your contact page.

 We recommend using WPForms.
 Our team created it to be the most beginner-friendly contact form plugin for WordPress.
-The free version of WPForms is available on the official WordPress.org plugin directory.
+Plus, the free version of WPForms is available on the official WordPress.org plugin directory.

-For complete step-by-step instructions, see our guide on how to create a contact form in WordPress.
+For complete step-by-step instructions, see our guide on how to create a contact form in WordPress and our complete WPForms review.

-Now that you have created a contact form, let’s take a look at the best practices of contact form page designs that can help you boost your conversions.
+Now that you have created a contact form, here’s a quick look at some best practices of contact form page designs that can help you boost your conversions:

-If you are using the pro version of WPForms, then you can still see the form entries inside the WordPress admin area.
-However, if you are using a free contact form plugin, then you will not even notice that your form is not working.
+If you use the pro version of WPForms, then you can still see form entries in your WordPress admin area.
+But with a free plugin, you might not even know that your form isn’t working.

-After adding a contact form to your WordPress site, it’s important to make sure that it is working properly by sending a test submission.
+After adding a contact form to your WordPress site, it’s important to test it by sending a form submission.

-If you are not getting email notifications, then follow the instructions in our guide on how to fix WordPress not sending emails issue.
+If you’re not getting email notifications, then you might want to follow our guide to fix the WordPress not sending email issue.

 2. Avoid Unnecessary Fields in Contact Form

-That’s why we recommend keeping your contact form fields to a minimum level and only adding fields that truly help you better understand the user’s question.
+That’s why we recommend keeping your contact form fields to a minimum and only adding ones that help you understand the user’s question.

 (Source: Neil Patel)